Winston Wei Dou

 Overview

-He joined Wharton in 2016 as an assistant professor of finance.
-Previously, he studied financial economics at MIT.
-He also received another doctoral degree in statistics from Yale University in 2010.
-He obtained a B.S. in mathematics and another B.S. in economics from Peking University in China.
+Before joining Wharton, he completed his dissertation and received his doctoral degree in financial economics at MIT, and received another doctoral degree in statistics from Yale University.
+He obtained a B.S. in mathematics (primary) and another B.S. in economics from Peking University in China.

 Continue Reading